nating/cs-exams/assets/notes/fourth-year/fuzzy-logic-notes.md

 The **Core** of a fuzzy set *A*⊆*X* is the crisp subset of *X* whose elements all have membership grades of 1 in *A*.

+The **Universe of Discourse** is the range of all possible values for an input to a fuzzy system.

+The **Crossover Point** of a fuzzy set is the element at which its membership function is 0.5.

+A **Fuzzy Singleton** is a fuzzy set whose support is a single point in U with a membership function of one.

 ### Fuzzy Set Operations